ARM-software/libGPUInfo/README.md

 configuration itself.
 It is not possible to determine the available range of GPU clock frequencies, as this is handled outside of the GPU itself.

+For documentation about the capabilities of the various Arm GPUs you can refer to the [Arm GPU Datasheet][2].

 ## Supported devices

 This library supports all Arm GPU products from the Mali-T700 series onwards,